Hand holding coal in coal mine

 Disadvantages of Fossil Fuels

 • Difficult to regenerate: Although they do occur naturally, fossil fuels aren’t as easily regenerated as renewable energy sources due to the fossilisation required to produce them.
-This process can easily take up to hundreds of thousands of years, which paired with our quick consumption of these fuels, could lead to shortages in the distant future.
+This process can take hundreds of thousands of years, which paired with our quick consumption of these fuels, could lead to shortages in the distant future.

 Advantages of Fossil Fuels